Home » Course » Side Dish » Xiang Chun Crepes {Toona Sinensis Mian Yi}

 Prepare Crepe Batter:

-1. Place an empty mixing bowl on the kitchen scale, press "TARE" and measure out 120 grams of organic all-purpose flour.
+• Place the mixing bowl on the kitchen scale, press "TARE" and measure out 120 grams of organic all-purpose flour.

-3. Remove the mixing bowl from the scale.
-Add 1/8 tsp Himalayan pink salt, 1 tbsp cane sugar and 1 tbsp avocado oil.
+• Remove the mixing bowl from the scale.
+For the semi-sweet version, add 1 tbsp of cane sugar.
 Use a whisk and bamboo spatula to mix well and form a smooth batter.

 Batter for Xiang Chun Crepe